-How to make bengali tomato khejur chutney with aamsotto and kismis with step by step pictures
+How to make bengali tomato chutney recipe (with khejur, aamsotto and kismish) with step by step pictures

-- First wash the tomatoes thoroughly, then cut it to pieces.
-Cut the pitted(seedless) dates and cut the aamsotto or aam papad into cubes.
-Keep it aside.
+- Cut the pitted(seedless) dates and cut the aamsotto or aam papad into cubes.
+That keeps aside.

 - Then take a pan, place it on medium heat, add mustard oil and make it hot.

-- let it crackle in the oil, then add red ripe tomato(cut into pieces) to the pan, stir it well.
+- let the spices crackle, then add chopped tomatoes to the pan, and stir them well.

-- Then add finely chopped ginger to it and give a good stir.
+- Then add finely chopped ginger and mix well with tomatoes.

-- Then saute the tomato and dates for 2-3 mins and add salt to it, mix it well.
+- Then saute the tomato and dates for 2-3 mins with 1/2 tsp of salt, and mix them well.

-- Cover the pan with a lid for 2-3 mins and slow down the flame to make the tomato and dates soft.
-As salt will help to release water from these two ingredients and will make it soft so quickly.
+- Cover the pan with a lid for 2-3 minutes, slow down the flame and cook until the tomatoes and dates are soft.

 - After 3 mins, remove the lid and add turmeric powder to it.
 Stir it well.

-- Then add kismis to the pan which I already soaked in water for 10-15 mins.
+- Then add kismish to the pan which I already soaked in water for 10-15 mins.
 Mix it together.

 - You should cut the aamsotto or mango leather in cubes as shown in the pic.